muhktar/GitBashNotes/command-line-notes.md

 This pushes the commited changes to the web, making them acceible online.

 After going through all these commands your repo will be available online on git hub.
-### pulling changes from remote repository on GitHub to local repo
+### Pulling changes from remote repository on GitHub to local repo

 * git pull origin master